miladrafiee/disir_package/README.md

 * Franck Rapaport

 ## License
-CytoSPACE is licensed under the GNU GPL, version 3 or (at your option) any later version.
+DiSiR is licensed under the GNU GPL, version 3 or (at your option) any later version.
-CytoSPACE is Copyright (2022-) by the authors.
+DiSiR is Copyright (2022-) by the authors.

 ## Citation
-If you use CytoSPACE, please cite:
+If you use DiSiR, please cite:

 *DiSiR: a software framework to identify ligand-receptor interactions at subunit level from single-cell RNA-sequencing data* (bioxRiv 2022)
 Milad R. Vahid, Andre Kurlovs, Franck Auge, Reza Olfati-Saber, Emanuele de Rinaldis, Franck Rapaport, Virginia Savova .